 This was the question that a friend/ mentor asked me when I told her about Guy’s arrival and our growing connection.

 I paused and answered, “YES”.
 And slowly swallowed after my response.
 I definitely like him and won’t let him pursue me without the intention of getting to know him more and the possibility of being committed solely to him.
 But honestly, my heart was willing but my head was questioning things.

 And so the time came.
 He arrived in Manila and met my family and friends.
 It was something new and strange for me.
 For a few days that we got to see each other, I saw how special he was.
-So I know in my heart that the willingness of my heart but the questions in my head wasn’t because of him.
-It was all me.
+So I know my heart was willing but my head was still doubting.
+He wasn’t the problem but me.